Universally measurable sets may all be Delta^1_2

 \section{Preserving pathology}

-In this section we develop suitable conditions for our dense partial functions $F$, and introduce one condition on the ideals which will appear in the ideal systems introduced in Section \ref{idealsyssec}.
+In this section we add a condition on our dense partial function $F$, and recall some important properties of the null and meager ideals.
 We say that an ideal $I$ on a Polish space is \emph{Borel} if it is generated by Borel sets (i.e., every member of the ideal is contained in a Borel member of the ideal).
-Given an ideal $I$ on a set $X$, we let $I^{+}$ denote $\cP(X) \setminus I$, and we say that a subset of $X$ is $I$-\emph{Borel-large} if intersects every Borel set in $I^{+}$.
+The meager and null ideals are Borel in this sense.
+Given an ideal $I$ on a set $X$, we let $I^{+}$ denote $\cP(X) \setminus I$, and we say that a subset of $X$ is $I$-\emph{Borel-large} if it intersects every Borel set in $I^{+}$.